Dog Agility training in Torbay (UK).....

 Our main location is in Marldon, near Paignton.
 If you click on 'Our Main Location' near the top of our main page, you'll find a map and more details about it.

-What times are the classes & what spaces do you have?
+What times are the classes or courses & what spaces do you have?

-We run classes Mondays, and Wednesday-Saturday, morning to evening.
-What we can offer you, and how soon, will depend on which type of class would work for you, the slots we have free and when you're available.
+We run classes every day of the week, including evenings two days a week when it's light enough.
+What we can offer you, and how soon, will depend on the type of class, the spaces we have (or slots we have free to run a course) and when you're available.

 Weekends and evenings are most in demand.
-We're constantly working to make more classes available, but it can sometimes be a bit longer before we've got a suitable slot to offer you if that's the only time you're available.
+We're constantly working to make more slots available, but it can sometimes be a bit longer before we've got a suitable slot to offer you if that's the only time you're available.
+We can only run evening classes when it's light enough, so we don't run them over the winter.

-The availability we have is ever-changing as courses finish, people come and go etc. However, the following is the availability we have as of writing this:
+The availability we have is ever-changing as we fill spaces, start new classes/courses and people come and go.
+However, the following is the availability we have as of the above date to give you an idea:

 1-2-1s